 Co-head was glue that held businesses together; Risk management hole needs to be filled

 Bill Winters: Employees say he was the glue that held the various businesses together

-More crucially however, he was not chief executive Jamie Dimons man.
-In announcing his first official succession plan since becoming chief executive, Dimon removed Winters, his most senior executive outside the US, from the position of co-head of JPMorgans investment bank, its most profitable unit.
+Only when his feet hit the pavement outside JPMorgan’s London headquarters on London Wall did the applause from the sixth floor begin to die down.
+For the many hundreds who had gathered to give him a rousing send-off, Bill Winters was their man.
+More crucially however, he was not chief executive Jamie Dimon’s man.
+In announcing his first official succession plan since becoming chief executive, Dimon removed Winters, his most senior executive outside the US, from the position of co-head of JPMorgan’s investment bank, its most profitable unit.

-In his place he appointed Jes Staley, a 30-year Morgan veteran, who had spent the previous nine years managing the firms asset management division.
-Winters co-head and close friend Steve Black was appointed to the position of executive chairman of the investment bank, a role that will involve him organizing the transition of Staley into his new role.
+In his place he appointed Jes Staley, a 30-year Morgan veteran, who had spent the previous nine years managing the firm’s asset management division.
+Winters’ co-head and close friend Steve Black was appointed to the position of executive chairman of the investment bank, a role that will involve him organizing the transition of Staley into his new role.
 Black will then leave that position at the end of 2010.
-The reshuffle means that Staley will become the most likely to succeed Dimon should he step down as chief executive, although he hasnt given any indication when that will be.
+The reshuffle means that Staley will become the most likely to succeed Dimon should he step down as chief executive, although he hasn’t given any indication when that will be.